aws-iot-builder-tools/iot-reference-architectures/partner-attribution/README.md

 Do not:
 - Include PII in the attribution fields

-### SDK values
+### Platform value

-SDK values should identify the name of the partner company along with the name of the partner software.
+Platform values should identify the name of the partner company along with the name of the partner software.
 If the software has a version number that could be useful that value should be included as well.

-#### Example SDK values
+#### Example platform values

+NOTE: The only characters allowed in the partner name and partner software fields are `A-Z`, `a-z`, and `0-9`
+NOTE: The only characters allowed in the partner software version field `A-Z`, `a-z`, `0-9`, and `.`

 ##### Good